Direction and speed selectivity properties for spatio-temporal receptive fields according to the generalized Gaussian derivative model for visual receptive fields: Introduction

-The subject of this paper is to address this topic regarding the direction and speed selectivity properties of idealized mathematical models of spatio-temporal receptive fields in the primary visual cortex.
 For a theoretically well-founded way of modelling the spatio-temporal receptive fields of simple and complex cells for higher mammals, based on the generalized Gaussian derivative model for visual receptive fields (Lindeberg \citeyear{Lin13-BICY,Lin21-Heliyon}), we will present an in-depth theoretical analysis of the direction and speed selectivity properties for idealized models of the spatio-temporal receptive fields of simple cells and complex cells based on this theory.

-A main motivation for using this model for visual receptive fields, is that it is theoretically well motivated in the sense that the shapes of the corresponding spatio-temporal receptive fields can be derived by necessity, from structural properties of the environment in combination with internal consistency requirements to guarantee consistent treatment of image structures over multiple spatial and temporal scales.
+A main motivation for using this model for visual receptive fields is that it is theoretically well motivated, in the sense that the shapes of the corresponding spatio-temporal receptive fields can be derived by necessity, from structural properties of the environment in combination with internal consistency requirements to guarantee consistent treatment of image structures over multiple spatial and temporal scales.

 A second major motivation is that the processing of spatio-temporal image data is integrated in the theory, which in this respect is different from the Gabor model for visual receptive fields, which has mainly been formulated for purely spatial image data.
 A third motivation is that the generalized Gaussian derivative theory for visual receptive field has the attractive property that it is able to handle the influence on image data due to geometric image transformations, with provable covariance properties under uniform scaling transformations, non-isotropic affine transformations, Galilean transformations and temporal scaling transformations (Lindeberg \citeyear{Lin23-FrontCompNeuroSci,Lin25-JMIV,Lin25-arXiv-cov-props-review}).
 Thereby, an idealized vision system based on receptive fields according to the generalized Gaussian derivative model for visual receptive fields can handle the variabilities in image data generated by varying the distance, the viewing direction and the relative motion between objects or spatio-temporal events for a visual agent that observes dynamic scenes.
 The receptive fields in this theory can also handle the variabilities caused by structurally similar spatio-temporal events occurring either either faster or slower relative to previously observed reference views.